 Prior to 1993, the Commission completed initial county land information system plans for each of the Region's seven counties.
-Between 1993 and 2008, the Commission continued work under contract to Kenosha and Milwaukee Counties directed toward implementation of the land information system plans in those two counties.
-Between 1993 and 2004, the Commission continued similar land information system plan activities with Waukesha County.
-In 1994, the Commission entered into contracts with Walworth and Washington Counties to begin the implementation of the land information system plans in those two counties.
+In 1993, the Commission began work under separate contracts with Kenosha, Milwaukee, and Waukesha Counties toward implementation of their land information system plans.
+The work continued until 2004 in Waukesha County, 2008 in Kenosha County, and 2009 in Milwaukee County.
+In 1994, the Commission entered into contracts with Walworth and Washington Counties to assist in carrying out the land information system plans in those two counties.
 This work continued until 2005 in Walworth County and until 2007 in Washington County.
 In 1995, the Commission entered into a contract with Racine County directed toward the implementation of the Racine County land information system plan.
 This work continued between 1995 and 2007.
 Technical assistance in laying the foundation for implementation of the Ozaukee County land information system plan was provided to Ozaukee County during 1993 and 1994.
 During 1999, the Commission prepared updated land information system plans for Kenosha, Milwaukee, Racine, and Walworth Counties.
 Amendments to the Milwaukee County land information plan were prepared during 2003 and 2004.
 In 2005, the Commission assisted Racine County with another update of its land information system plan.